getzola/zola/docs/content/documentation/getting-started/cli-usage.md

 $ zola --config config.staging.toml serve
 ```

+### check

+The check subcommand will try to build all pages just like the build command would, but without writing any of the
+results to disk.
+Additionally, it always checks external links regardless of the site configuration.

 ## Colored output

 Any of the three commands will emit colored output if your terminal supports it.